carpentries-incubator/life-sciences-workshop/_episodes/06-spreadsheets-introduction.md

 underlying datafiles containing his analysis.
 Unfortunately, he has used Excel to perform tasks such as merging different datasets and interpolating missing data, and errors were soon found.
 When corrected, the central thesis of the book was undermined.

+There is even an online list of [spreadsheet horror stories](http://www.eusprig.org/horror-stories.htm) by the The European Spreadsheet Risks Interest Group (EuSpRIG), along with a growing body of literature around the details of such errors (e.g. [Rajalingham, K., Chadwick, D. R., & Knight, B. (2008).
+Classification of spreadsheet errors. arXiv preprint arXiv:0805.4224.](https://arxiv.org/abs/0805.4224)).

 So, when are spreadsheets the answer?
 And in those situations, how best should they be used?

 Spreadsheets are excellent at giving you a quick visual picture of your data.
 Further, they give the ability to change figures and then see the